 New York, NY 10013

-In this 12 week class, students will learn how to transition from drawing into painting.
+In this 12 week class (10 week class during the summer), students will learn how to transition from drawing into painting.
 Through a series of exercises from prints of master works, we will consider fundamental topics of light, form and color.
 Class projects include copying prints by Charles Bargue and painting in black and white from a print of a Da Vinci drapery study.
 A class will be devoted to color theory and mixing exercises before moving on to the final class project, copying a master still life painting by the 18th Century French artist Jean Chardin.
 Open to artists of all levels.

-For full class description and registration information visit www.nyaa.edu/coned.html
+For full class description and registration information for fall, spring or summer sessions visit www.nyaa.edu/nyaa/ce/index.html